This user agreement will be effective for all users from 1 November 2023.

 - Provide payment initiation services to initiate payments from your account on your behalf.

 Granting permission to any third party to access your account in any way does not relieve you of any of your responsibilities under this user agreement.
 You are liable to us for the actions that you authorise the third parties to carry out.
-You will not hold us responsible for, and you will indemnify us from, any liability arising from the actions or inactions of such third parties in connection with the permissions you granted, subject to your mandatory legal rights.
+Except where we are liable for incorrectly executed or unauthorised transactions as set out in this user agreement, you will not hold us responsible for, and you will be liable for any actions or inactions arising out of such third parties in connection with the permissions you granted, subject to your mandatory legal rights.

 You can close your account at any time.
 See the PayPal Help Centre for how to do this.

-- You are in breach of this user agreement and/or we are otherwise entitled to close your account under this user agreement.
+- We are otherwise entitled to close your account without notice under this user agreement.

 - We suspect that your account has been accessed without your authorisation.